Apothecary Natural Health Centre

 For nearly thirty years she has been treating patients, running classes and teaching acupuncture, tuina and qi gong.
 Most of the practitioners at Apothecary Natural Health Centre studied with her at some point in their careers.

 Rosey has a very wide range of experience of treating everything from musculo-skeletal conditions: back, neck and joint pain, sports injuries, different types of arthritis, traumatic injuries; to internal conditions: headaches and migraine, IBS, fertility issues, neurological conditions such as MS, head injury and stroke rehab, sleep problems, stress and anxiety etc.

 Her treatments offer a unique combination of tuina massage, acupuncture, physio techniques and lifestyle advice and always focus on the whole person as a constantly changing individual.
 She really enjoys working with people to find solutions and improve their lives.

-She has worked in the NHS, including doing acupuncture as part of the pain management centre at St Thomas' Hospital, and in private practice since 1994.
+She has worked in the NHS, including providing acupuncture as part of the pain management centre at St Thomas' Hospital, and in private practice since 1994.
 During the recent Covid19 outbreak she has returned to the NHS volunteering with CNWL NHS Trust and training as a Critical Care Bed Buddy with Imperial NHS Trust.

 For 17 years she taught acupuncture, tuina and qi gong on BSc Acupuncture course at the University of Westminster and in 1999 set up a diploma in Qi Gong Tuina at the university.
 In 2002 she started Prospect Chinese Medicine and Physiotherapy Centre in Hammersmith and Prospect Seminars which organises seminars for students and practitioners of Chinese medicine.
 In 2006 Prospect moved across the road and became Apothecary Natural Health Centre.
 Here she has gathered a team of experienced and newly qualified practitioners focused on providing expert care for the local community.